letsencrypt/website/about.md

 * <strong>Transparent:</strong> All certificates issued or revoked will be publicly recorded and available for anyone to inspect.
 * <strong>Open:</strong> The automatic issuance and renewal protocol will be published as an open standard that others can adopt.
 * <strong>Cooperative:</strong> Much like the underlying Internet protocols themselves, Let's Encrypt is a joint effort to benefit the community, beyond the control of any one organization.

+We have a page with more detailed information about [how the Let's Encrypt CA works](/how-it-works/).